mozilla/ecosystem-platform/docs/reference/token-types.md

 talking to other resource servers.
 Instead, the RP should use the refresh token to generate a short-lived [access token][#oauth-access-tokens] and use that to communicate with resource servers.

-TODO: talk more about scopes here?
-TODO: hypothesize about how we could make these more secure in future?

 # OAuth Access Tokens

 RPs that wish to access resource servers on behalf of the user (say, to read or store user data) need